scoconno/scoconno.github.io/Time/perception/notes.md

 3. How can I be directly aware of the future?

 ### Retention Theory
 This view is often defended by empiricists who were generally interested in identifying the origin of all thought in our sense experience.
 The connection between some thoughts and reality is simple.
 The origin of my idea of cat comes from seeing cats.
-Other ideas do not seem to have such a direct connection to what we can experience, e.g., the thoughts about numbers .
-Empiricists claim that such thoughts are indirectly from what we can experience, e,g, they concern ideas that are formed from from association of ideas whose origin is from directly sensible things.
+Other ideas do not seem to have such a direct connection to what we can experience, e.g., the thoughts about numbers.
+Empiricists claim that such thoughts are indirectly from what we can experience, e.g., they concern ideas that are formed from from association of ideas whose origin is from directly sensible things.
 Succession and duration are meant to be like this.

 > The idea of time is not deriv’d from a particular impression mix’d up with others, and plainly distinguishable from them; but arises altogether from the manner, in which impressions appear to the mind, without making one of the number.
 Five notes play’d on a flute give us the impression and idea of time; tho’ time be not a sixth impression, which presents itself to the hearing or any other of the senses.
 (Hume, *Treatise*, pp. 34-5.)